GeoscienceAustralia/dea-notebooks/README.rst

 **Contact:** If you need assistance with any of the Jupyter Notebooks or Python code in this repository, please post a question on the `Open Data Cube Slack channel <http://slack.opendatacube.org/>`_ or on the `GIS Stack Exchange <https://gis.stackexchange.com/questions/ask?tags=open-data-cube>`_ using the ``open-data-cube`` tag (you can view `previously asked questions here <https://gis.stackexchange.com/questions/tagged/open-data-cube>`_).
 If you would like to report an issue with this notebook, you can `file one on Github <https://github.com/GeoscienceAustralia/dea-notebooks>`_.

+**Citing DEA Notebooks:** If you use any of the notebooks, code or tools in your work, please reference them using the following citation:

+    Krause, C., Dunn, B., Bishop-Taylor, R., Adams, C., Burton, C., Alger, M., Chua, S., Phillips, C., Newey, V., Kouzoubov, K., Leith, A., Ayers, D., Hicks, A., DEA Notebooks contributors 2021.
+Digital Earth Australia notebooks and tools repository.
+Geoscience Australia, Canberra. https://doi.org/10.26186/145234

 ----------

 The Digital Earth Australia Notebooks repository (``dea-notebooks``) hosts Jupyter Notebooks, Python scripts and workflows for analysing `Digital Earth Australia (DEA) <https://www.ga.gov.au/dea>`_ satellite data and derived products.
 This documentation is designed to provide a guide to getting started with DEA, and to showcase the wide range of geospatial analyses that can be achieved using DEA data and open-source software including `Open Data Cube <https://www.opendatacube.org/>`_ and `xarray <http://xarray.pydata.org/en/stable/>`_.